 18 – 24m Deep.
 Experience the thrill of swimming through the magnificent arch on the northern side of Kev’s Ledge.
 This is a dive site that is rich in marine life.

 20 – 25m Deep.
 This is one of the best known of Ponto’s dive sites. situated just off the Madejanine Point.
-It is about a 20 – 30 min. boat ride from Ponta Do Ouro depending on the weather.
-Bass city is famous for the giant territorial potato bass that make these five interesting mounds of reef their home.
+It is about a 20 – 30 min boat ride from Ponta Do Ouro depending on the weather.
+Bass city is famous for the giant territorial potato bass that makes these five interesting mounds of reef their home.
 They keep a watchful eye on the diving groups and are extremely inquisitive.
-Bert, the divers friend, is famous throughout the waters of southern Mozambique and Bass City is his residence.
+Bert, the diver’s friend, is famous throughout the waters of southern Mozambique and Bass City is his residence.
 He is the only potato bass that will come and swim with you.
 A series of seven rocky outcrops which are home to 4-6 large potato bass.
-There are emperor angelfish, lion fish, moray eels, black cheek eel and at the north end you will find Garden Eels on the sandy bottom.
-Brown stingrays and octopus, as well as juvenile fish are plentiful and baitfish huddle together in tight shoals over the reef as game fish come to feed on them, causing the shoals to dart and jink in desperate attempts to escape.
-There are also many different rays like, Blue Spotted, Marble Electric and Ribbon Tail Ray.
+There are emperor angelfish, lionfish, moray eels, black cheek eel and at the north end, you will find Garden Eels on the sandy bottom.
+Brown stingrays and octopus, as well as juvenile fish, are plentiful and baitfish huddle together in tight shoals over the reef as game fish come to feed on them, causing the shoals to dart and jink in desperate attempts to escape.
+There are also many different rays like Blue Spotted, Marble Electric and Ribbon Tail Ray.
 These are found either under the ledges or swimming across the reef.
-The reef itself is covered with many different types of sea weed and plants and boxer shrimp and mantis shrimp are also found.
+The reef itself is covered with many different types of seaweed and plants and boxer shrimp and mantis shrimp are also found.

 Pinnacles dive site

 28 – 40m Deep.
 Here you dive on the edge of a continental shelf and is not recommended for inexperienced divers.
 The best time to dive this reef is during the summer months.
 It is about a 20 – 30 min.
-The boat ride from Ponta Do Ouro and is very dependant on weather conditions.
-Pinnacles is best during summer when shoals of game fish are encountered.This reef is 5 km out to sea and diving here can be very different from the inshore reefs.
+The boat ride from Ponta Do Ouro and is very dependent on weather conditions.
+Pinnacles are best during summer when shoals of game fish are encountered.T his reef is 5 km out to sea and diving here can be very different from the inshore reefs.